<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252463768261371&amp;ev=PageView&amp;noscript=1">

 • Obstacle = social and familial pressures, male-dominated society

-With her new foodie boyfriend Tyler, the elegant Margot travels to an exclusive dinner on a private island, unaware that their celebrity chef host is not what he seems.
-(The Menu)
+Elegant Margot and her new foodie boyfriend Tyler travel to an exclusive dinner on a private island, unaware that their celebrity chef host is not what he seems (The Menu).

 • Protagonist = Margot